Lindsay Meyer-Clarke giving a dock talk

 Back to Top

 Harrison Soebroto: Harrison sculled for four years under Jim Barker at The Haverford School and rowed out of Undine along the Schuylkill.
 He then rowed as a lightweight at Columbia University.
-Harrison is currently an English teacher at Northfield Mount Hermon, where he also coaches rowing in the fall and spring.
+Harrison is currently a Humanities Teacher at St. Paul’s School (Concord, NH), where he also coaches cross country and rowing.

 Back to Top